Skip to main content

 • Take prescribed pain medication as directed

-• Ibuprofen 600mg every 6 hours is highly effective
+• Ibuprofen 600mg every 6 hours works well

-• Do not take aspirin — it thins blood and increases bleeding
+• Do not take aspirin.
+It thins the blood and increases bleeding.

 Diet

-• Soft diet for 7–14 days: protein shakes, yogurt, eggs, fish, pasta, mashed vegetables
+• Soft foods for 7 to 14 days: protein shakes, yogurt, eggs, fish, pasta, mashed vegetables

-• Avoid chewing directly on the implant site
+• Do not chew directly on the implant site

-• No hard, crunchy, or sticky foods for 2 weeks minimum
+• No hard, crunchy, or sticky foods for at least 2 weeks

-• Avoid extremely hot foods and beverages for 48 hours
+• No very hot foods or drinks for 48 hours

 Oral Hygiene